 Important Information During a Postal Strike

-Canada Post is accepting and delivering mail and parcels in all locations, except where there are rotating strikes.
+Canada Post is accepting and delivering mail and parcels in all locations.

 Niagara residents, suppliers and customers should prepare for backlogs in mail delivery and delays to mail delivery service.